Nesvilab/MSFragger/README.md

 MSFragger is implemented in the cross-platform Java programming language, and is available as a standalone JAR file.
 It is compatible with standard open file formats for mass spectrometry data (mzXML/mzML).
 It writes output in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline and [Philosopher](https://nesvilab.github.io/philosopher/).

 ## Download MSFragger
 If you never downloaded MSFragger before, please complete steps 1-3.
-To upgrade to the most recent version from a previosly downloaded version (JAR file), skip to step 3.
+To upgrade to the most recent version from a previously downloaded version (JAR file), skip to step 3.

 1. Complete the [license agreement form](http://inventions.umich.edu/technologies/7143_msfragger-ultrafast-and-comprehensive-identification-of-peptides-from-tandem-mass-spectra).
 2. Download the initial release of MSFragger software using instructions received by email.